Fix Guide

 remove_filter('wp_mail', 'wp_staticize_emoji_for_email');

-// Remove DNS prefetch for emoji CDN
+// Remove the DNS prefetch for the emoji CDN

 add_filter('wp_resource_hints', function($urls, $relation_type) {